 As a rule, the scale of reproduction will be 1:1.
 It is also possible, however, to select smaller parts of a negative for the copy.
 This, of course, requires a somewhat longer camera extension, attainable, e. g. in the distance between camera holder and lens holder (21 and 22) in the bellows attachment.
 The negative is laterally adjustable in the picture gate (35), and the whole picture gate itself is arranged for vertical adjustment.
 The latter is achieved as before mentioned by loosening the lever (36) and moving the picture gate slightly up or down.
 The picture gate is fastened in position by turning down the lever.
-Focusing is accomplished optically, based on the reflex image of the camera and mechanically by actuating the cog-wheel mechanism of the focusing slide (1).

-For the optical reproduction of 35 mm transparencies from larger negatives it is best to work with the apparatus in vertical position, using the repro attachment or the copying stand and some kind of lightbox.
-(See also note on page 24.)
+Focusing is accomplished optically, based on the reflex image of the camera, and mechanically by actuating the rack-and-pinion mechanism of the focusing slide (1).
+For the optical production of 35 mm transparencies from larger nagatives, it is best to work with the apparatus in the vertical position, using the repro unit or the copying stand and some kind of lightbox.
+(See also note on page 24).

+17

+Nos. for ordering

+Transparency copying equipment (30) with ground-glass screen and 2 paper masks for single negatives (for use with bellows attachment only)

+155.04

+The Miniature Bellows Attachment (Fig. 8)

+Fig. 8